 The disease may be:

-- Secondary—other hormones that tell glands what to do are missing or low
+- Secondary—other hormones that tell the adrenal glands what to do are missing or low

 |Copyright © Nucleus Medical Media, Inc.|